skuid/picard/README.md

 Indicates that this column is a primary key in the database.

 ##### multitenancy_key
-Indicates that this column is used as a multitenancy key to differentiate between tenants.
+Indicates that this column is used as a multitenancy key needed to differentiate between tenants.
 Annotating this field will add it to all `WHERE` clauses.

 ##### column
 Specifies the column name that is associated with this field.
 Include `column=<name>`, where `<name>` is the name of the column in the database